 So you’re ready to go it alone and set up a business!
-You know what you want to do, but now you’re wondering what steps you need to take to make things legal in the UK, when to register with HMRC and how to get paid by your customers.
+You know what you want to do, but now you’re wondering what steps you need to take to make things legal in the UK.
+You also might be thinking when to register with HMRC and how to get paid by your customers.
 Not to mention all things tax-related!

 Well, you’re in the right place, whether numbers are your thing or not.

 I put this guide together to answer all common questions I’ve been asked in my past life as an accountant and still see regularly online.
 I’ll also show you where you can find more information to start taking your knowledge of business structures and finances to the next step!

 There’s no jargon, I promise!
-But there is quite a lot of information, so you may want to bookmark this page so you can come back to it as you work through each stage of setting up your business.
+But there is quite a lot of information, so you may want to bookmark this page.
+You can come back to it as you work through each stage of setting up your business.

 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.